node-3d/addon-tools-raub/README.md

 <summary>Data retrieval</summary>

 * `T *getArrayData(value, num = NULL)` - extracts TypedArray data of any type from the given JS value.
-Does not accept Array, checked with `IsArrayBufferView()`.
+Does not accept `Array`.
+Checks with `IsArrayBuffer()`.
-Returns `NULL` for empty JS values.
+Returns `nullptr` for empty JS values.
 For unacceptable values throws TypeError.

 * `void *getData(value)` - if value is a TypedArray, then the result of `getArrayData(value)` is returned.
 Otherwise if value has `'data'` property, it's